-This Limited Manufacturer Warranty does not apply to any boat which has been salvaged or declared a total loss or constructive total loss for any reason not covered in this limited warranty.
+This Limited Manufacturer Warranty does not apply to any Boat which has been salvaged or declared a total loss or constructive total loss for any reason not covered in this limited warranty.
 This Warranty also does not apply to the following items:

-- 1) Expenses for hauling out or transportation to and from the dealer or the Boston Whaler factory for warranty service. - 2) Equipment or accessories which are not installed by Boston Whaler or which carry their own individual warranties, including but not limited to engines, engine components, batteries, propellers, controls, steering mechanisms, and electronics. - 3) Damage, deterioration, discoloration or mold of cushions or cosmetic surface finishes, including scratches, gouges, chips, chalking, blistering, cracking, crazing, fading or oxidation of gel coat, stress lines, plated or painted metal and stainless steel finishes, plastics or acrylic materials, or anti-fouling bottom paint. - 4) Windshield breakage and leakage. - 5) Any Boston Whaler Boat initially sold at retail by a party other than an authorized Boston Whaler dealer. - 6) Damage resulting from abuse, misuse, improper rigging and installation by an owner or any other person or entity that is not an authorized dealer, accidents, or overloading or powering in excess of the recommended maximum horsepower. - 7) Failure of the owner to use, maintain, or store the boat as specified in the Boston Whaler owner's manual; and any other failure to provide reasonable care and maintenance.
-Normal wear and tear maintenance items are excluded from warranty coverage including but not limited to filters, bulbs, batteries, bungees, wiper blades, anchor rope, trailer finishes, tires, brakes, bearings, and lights. - 8) Any Boston Whaler Boat which has been altered or modified from Boston Whaler factory specifications, including penetration of the hull by anyone other than Boston Whaler factory personnel or Boston Whaler authorized dealer service personnel following factory specified procedures. - 9) Damages resulting from use of improper trailer, improperly placed supporting bunks or slings, incorrect bunks placement, or improper boat lift or sling.
+- 1) Expenses for hauling out or transportation to and from the dealer or Boston Whaler factory for warranty service. - 2) Equipment or accessories which are not installed by Boston Whaler or which carry their own individual warranties, including but not limited to engines, engine components, batteries, propellers, controls, steering mechanisms, and electronics. - 3) Damage, deterioration, discoloration or mold of cushions or cosmetic surface finishes, including scratches, gouges, chips, chalking, blistering, cracking, crazing, fading or oxidation of gel coat, stress lines, plated or painted metal and stainless steel finishes, plastics or acrylic materials, or anti-fouling bottom paint.

-- 10) Any Boston Whaler Boat used for commercial purposes, which includes, but is not limited to, any for-profit or other revenuegenerating uses. - 11) Any representation or implication relating to speed, range, fuel consumption or estimated performance characteristics. - 12) Any failure or defect caused by an act of nature resulting in damage, cost, or expense. - 13) Any failure or defect arising from a previous repair made by a non-authorized service provider. - 14) Any item exceeding the expressed coverage limits specified in any Boston Whaler Limited Manufacturer Warranty. - 15) Failure of the owner to use, maintain, or store an Accessory in reasonable fashion; and any other failure to provide reasonable care and maintenance. - 16) Any accessory which has been altered or modified from Boston Whaler factory specifications. - 17) Any accessory not purchased from an authorized Boston Whaler Dealer, authorized Boston Whaler affiliate.
-For a list of Boston Whaler's affiliates, please refer to www.brunswick.com. - (8) Any accessory used for commercial purposes, which includes but is not limited to, any for-profit or other revenue generating uses. - 19) Any defect or repair requiring redesign of the Boat, except pursuant to the recall provisions of the United States Federal Boat Safety Act of 1971 or the recall laws of any other foreign jurisdiction.
+- 4) Windshield breakage and leakage. - 5) Any Boat initially sold at retail by a party other than an authorized Boston Whaler dealer. - 6) Damage resulting from abuse, misuse, improper rigging and installation by an owner or any other person or entity that is not an authorized dealer, accidents, or overloading or powering in excess of the recommended maximum horsepower. - 7) Failure of the owner to use, maintain, or store the Boat as specified in the Boston Whaler owner's manual; and any other failure to provide reasonable care and maintenance.
+Normal wear and tear maintenance items are excluded from warranty coverage including but not limited to filters, bulbs, batteries, bungees, wiper blades, anchor rope, trailer finishes, tires, brakes, bearings, and lights. - 8) Any Boston Whaler Boat which has been altered or modified from Boston Whaler factory specifications, including penetration of the hull by anyone other than Boston Whaler factory personnel or Boston Whaler authorized dealer service personnel following factory specified procedures. - 9) Damages resulting from use of improper trailer, improperly placed supporting bunks or slings, incorrect bunks placement, or improper boat lift or sling. - 10) Damages due to failure to properly tow the Boat.
+For those Boats for which Boston Whaler offers a yacht tender package, damages due to towing when the package has not been installed. - 11) Any Boston Whaler Boat used for commercial purposes, which includes, but is not limited to, any forprofit or other revenue-generating uses. - 12) Any representation or implication relating to speed, range, fuel consumption or estimated performance characteristics. - 13) Any failure or defect caused by an act of nature resulting in damage, cost, or expense. - 14) Any failure or defect arising from a previous repair made by a non-authorized service provider. - 15) Any item exceeding the expressed coverage limits specified in any Boston Whaler Limited Manufacturer Warranty. - 16) Failure of the owner to use, maintain, or store an Accessory in reasonable fashion; and any other failure to provide reasonable care and maintenance. - 17) Any accessory which has been altered or modified from Boston Whaler factory specifications. - 18) Any accessory not purchased from an authorized Boston Whaler Dealer, authorized Boston Whaler website, or authorized Boston Whaler affiliate.
+For a list of Boston Whaler's affiliates, please refer to www. brunswick.com. - 19) Any accessory used for commercial purposes, which includes but is not limited to, any for-profit or other revenue generating uses. - 20) Any defect or repair requiring redesign of the Boat, except pursuant to the recall provisions of the United States Federal Boat Safety Act of 1971 or the recall laws of any other foreign jurisdiction.